reruo321/Java_Practice/Chapter-10/Ch10/Pr03/README.md

 ### Functionality
 #### Field
 A JTextField field shows the input, (interim) calculation result, memory read, and so on.

+#### Entry
+Entry is a number input on the field that is handled by a Boolean variable, *isEntry*.
+If the field is an entry, user's digits and backspace inputs will continue to edit the current field.
+However, if *isEntry* is false, clicking a digit or a dot button will clear the field once and write the digit or "0." on it.
+Moreover, no entry will block the backspace.
+All arithmetic buttons disable the entry to prevent the user to modify the value of calculation results showing on the field.
+Clicking the digits, CE, or C would make the Boolean true again.

 #### Buttons
 - Backspace: Erases the last digit of the field.
 Backspace on just one digit will make it 0.
 Only works when the field number is entry.